Updated: Feb 23

 5. Aiming for the stars and barely hitting the ceiling

-If you look out for these five common mistakes, and dutifully avoid them next time you’re job hunting, you’ll be on the right path.
-However, there are many other best practices to be aware of when putting your best foot forward to secure the job of your dreams, and Jijali is here to help you get there, so reach put to us now so that we can walk with you in this important journey.
+If you look out for these five common mistakes and dutifully avoid them next time you’re job hunting, you’ll be on the right path.
+However, there are many other best practices to be aware of when putting your best foot forward to secure the job of your dreams.

 Written by Claire